23 February 2021

 Our traditional student recruitment tours will go on hiatus through to June 2021.
 The uncertainty of global travel as well as the policy restrictions that schools are putting in place for visitors on campus make travel from school to school and country to country difficult to plan at this time.

-Students at CIS-member schools who are looking to connect with CIS universities in 2020 can ask their university guidance counsellor to add your details to the CIS University Connection Registry where universities admissions representatives around the world can access the contact details for students who are interested in international study opportunities, in particular region and programmes.
+Students at CIS-member schools who are looking to connect with CIS universities in 2021 can ask their university guidance counsellor to add your details to the CIS University Connection Registry in the CIS Community portal where universities admissions representatives around the world can access the contact details for students who are interested in international study opportunities, in particular region and programmes.

 Tackling Racism Workshop Series: Diversity, Equity and Inclusion in our Schools and Universities